Ahmad Salim: Career

 After Bhutto imposed martial law, Ahmad Salim moved to Karachi in late 1977.
 There he wrote reviews of TV programs for Daily Aman (Editor: Afzal Siddiqui).
 For supplemental income, Ahmad Salim did a lot of translation work too, and came to popularly known as Ahmad Salim Muttarajjim (translator).
-In 1979 he got admission in MA Philosophy at Karachi University.
+In 1979, he got admission in MA Philosophy at Karachi University.
 He completed his MA with a gold medal.
 It was around that time that Ahmad Salim got married.
 Starting from 1981 he edited JafaKash, a labour magazine.
-In 1985–1988, Ahmad Salim taught a course on Pakistani languages at Karachi University — the same course that he had taught at Sindh University.
-After separating from his wife in 1988 Ahmad Salim moved to Lahore.
+In 1985–1988, Ahmad Salim taught a course on Pakistani languages at Karachi University — the same course that he had taught at the University of Sindh.
+After separating from his wife in 1988, Ahmad Salim moved to Lahore.
 He had one daughter from that marriage.

-When Pakistan's National and Provincial assemblies were dissolved by President Ghulam Ishaque Khan in 1990, the Jang group asked Ahmad Salim to write a book on Pakistan's history related to the dissolution of assemblies.
+When Pakistan's National and Provincial assemblies were dissolved by President Ghulam Ishaq Khan in 1990, the Jang Group of Newspapers asked Ahmad Salim to write a book on Pakistan's history related to the dissolution of assemblies.
 Ahmad Salim quickly learned about the scarcity of research material and the difficulty in obtaining information from government institutes.
 He started collecting and archiving material of historical importance.
 Thus became his career in archiving.

-From 1996 to June 2007, Ahmad Salim worked as the Director of Urdu Publications for Sustainable Development Policy Institute, an NGO.
-He still did part-time research work for that organisation.
-In 2010 he received the Islamic Republic of Pakistan's Pride of Performance Award in recognition of his contribution in the field of literature.
+From 1996 to June 2007, Ahmad Salim worked as the Director of Urdu Publications for Sustainable Development Policy Institute (SDPI), an NGO.
+After leaving that position, he still did part-time research work for that organization.